You might think it pointless looking after your garden in the winter. But what about looking out of your window on a dreary cold day?

 7. Silver dust

-Silver dust is an annual plant known for its striking silvery-white leaves; the perfect addition to a winter garden.
+Silver dust is an annual plant known for its striking silvery-white leaves.
+It offers a unique and eye-catching addition to winter gardens.
+Moreover, its shimmering foliage adds a touch of enchantment to the landscape.

 Either method will provide extra greenery to your garden in the winter.